valquiriav/DnDSpells/README.md

 # DnDSpells
 A mobile app that consumes a Dungeons&amp;Dragons 5th Edition API to showcase all the spells in the game.
-Using Kotlin, Jetpack, MVVM, Koin, Room, Retrofit
+Using Kotlin, Android Jetpack, Clean and MVVM Architecture, Koin for dependency injection, Room, Retrofit

 RESOURCES